tobias-fyi/challenges/100DaysofX/01_Code/017_Python_fyinit/017_journal.md

     GOAL_ : Begin learning Unit Testing by utilizing the Python Unit Testing module
     GOAL_ : Build INIT script as CLI Tool using Click
     ---º---
-    TASK_ : Output from the script to a markdown file
+    TASK√ : Output from the script to a markdown file

 ### Extras